Completion Tracking¶

 --shutdown-on-listener-failureon theQueueManagerso it stops (and can be restarted by a supervisor) if the LISTEN channel becomes unhealthy. -

-refresh_interval=Noneto rely solely on notifications when your channel is stable:
+refresh_intervalto rely primarily on notifications when your channel is stable: